St. Mark's application process is the same for domestic and international students with two exceptions;

 - International students whose primary language is not English are required to take the TOEFL, and

 - International students in China, Hong Kong, and Taiwan are required to complete a pre-interview with Vericant.
-Please feel free to contact us if you have any questions.
+Please see below for additional information and feel free to contact us if you have any questions.

 - International Applicants Attending School in China, Hong Kong, and Taiwan [click for requirements]